Getting Started with Flux

 Building a Voice Agent with Flux

 Are you ready to build a voice agent with Flux?
-See our Flux Voice Agent Guide to get started.
+See our Build a Flux-enabled Voice Agent Guide to get started.